 Having a puppy makes your world quite small for a while.
 Lots of puppy parents are desperate to know when they will be able to crate their puppy for long enough to pop to the store, or go out for lunch.

 Crate training needs to be built up in layers of duration, starting with just seconds and building up.
 The biggest trap people fall into is trying to leave their puppy for too long, too soon.
 This results in their puppy has a very distressing experience in the crate.
 If you avoid this, then it’s likely you can have your puppy largely crate trained by the time they are 3 months old.
-This article by Pippa on our Labrador Site includes a crate training schedule.

 Some puppies take longer to crate train, and it’s important to work at a pace they are comfortable with, rather than the pace you wish they would achieve.